 Now as academic administrators consider those technologies in the light of the NAD’s suits against Harvard and MIT, the lesson shouldn’t be to avoid new tools or to drag their heels in addressing new opportunities; rather, it should be to make comprehensive support for future accessibility needs a standard part of the assessment of any pilot project or expanded rollout.

-For schools and universities new to lecture capture or with relatively small implementations, this might be as simple as adding your standard technology accessibility review process to any new product or contract review (and if you haven’t already, ensuring that Section 508-compliant captioning is specifically called out as a mandatory feature).
+For schools and universities new to lecture capture or with relatively small implementations, this might be as simple as adding your standard technology accessibility review process to any new product or contract review (and if you haven’t already, ensuring that ADA and Section 508-compliant captioning is specifically called out as a mandatory feature).

 For institutions where lecture capture and other online learning tools have already been embraced, meanwhile, a greater effort may be required.
 After all, Harvard and MIT did offer captions in their lecture videos — but as the NAD case specifically states, the poor quality of the captions provided (often due in large part to inaccurate machine-based transcription) rendered the videos “confusing and sometimes completely unintelligible.”